← Back to Fitley

 • Our data processors — specifically Supabase (database hosting and storage) which stores your fitness data on our behalf, and Vercel (application hosting) which processes requests containing fitness data in transit.
 Both processors act only on our instructions and under the terms of our Data Processing Agreements.
 International transfers: Your fitness data may be transferred to and processed in countries outside the UK.
 Where this occurs, we ensure appropriate safeguards are in place, including UK International Data Transfer Agreements (IDTAs) or Standard Contractual Clauses (SCCs) approved by the ICO, and we assess the adequacy of protection in the destination country.
 See our main Privacy Policy for full details of all processors, hosting locations, and international transfer safeguards.

-We do not sell your fitness data.
+We do not sell your fitness or nutrition data.
 We do not share it with advertisers.
 We do not use it to build profiles for marketing purposes.

 We share your workout completion count with your subscribed creator to support programme engagement.
 This is aggregate count data only and does not include details of exercises, weight, or exertion.
 We do not consider this count alone to constitute health data, but we apply the same access controls and security measures to it.